DataDog/documentation/content/en/cloud_cost_management/aws.md

 **Container allocation** metrics contain all of the same costs as the AWS metrics, but with additional breakdowns and insights for container workloads.
 See [container cost allocation][11] for more details.

 ### Example
-Here is an example scenario to demonstrate how these cost types behave.
+The following scenario demonstrates how different cost types behave.
 Imagine you have:
 - an EC2 instance running for one hour with the cost of $3/compute-hour.
 - a savings plan which covers this instance type and hour purchased for $2.
 - a negotiated discount of 10% on top of all other discounts.